- GRADUATE STUDIES

 - STUDENT LIFE

-The digital revolution is changing the world.
+The digital revolution is changing the world and digital storytelling starts with the Documentary Studies Certificate.
 New video and audio technologies combined with the Internet are producing a new broad-based participatory media.

 And yet most of us are only passive consumers of media content.
 To be an active participant in this revolution and take full advantage of its potential for community-building, political activism, knowledge transfer and self-expression, we need to know how to use the technology and how to tell good documentary stories.